paulghaddad/cs-programming/README.md

   ```
   * Example algorithms with time and space growth of theta(n) and theta(n); theta(n) and theta(1); theta(log n) and theta(log n)
   * Probabilistic algorithms

+## Week 4: Data Abstraction and Sequences

+This week consists of SICP 2.1 - 2.2.1.

+* Data Abstraction
+  * Just like _procedural abstraction_, where the details of its implementation is suppressed and all that matters is its behavior, we have _data abstraction_.
+It enables us to isolate how a compound data object is used from the details of how it is constructed from more primitive data objects.
+  * Scheme has the compound structure _pair_, which is a compound data objects that contains two parts, is is a general-purpose building block to create all sorts of complext data structures.
+Data objects constructed from pairs are call _list-structured_ data.

+* Abstraction Barriers:
+  * Isolate different "levels" of a system.
+At each level, the barrier separates the programs that use the data abstraction from the programs that implement the data abstraction.
+  * Procedures at each level are the interfaces that define the abstraction barriers and connect the different levels.

+* Hierarchical Data
+  * In Lisp, we can create pairs whose elements are pairs, ad infinitum.
+This allows us to use pairs to represent all sorts of data, such as sequences and trees.
+  * Closure property: Not to be confused with the other definition of closure with closing over free variables.
+An operation for combining data objects satisfies this property if the results of combining things with that operation can themselves be combined with the same operation.
+For example: combining 1, 2, 3, and 4 using pairs results in a pair, which can be combined with the same operation.
+  * Representing sequences: pairs are the object used to represent sequences in Lisp.
+The `list` primitive provides an easier means to construct sequences instead of using nested `conses`.
+  * `map` is an extremely important construct because it's a common pattern and establishes a higher level of abstraction in dealing with lists.